stefanoborini/book-the-software-company/01-the-software-company.md

 # Handing the network and cloud infrastructure

-Every company needs a network, and networks are fragile, require configuration, protection from attack both from the inside and outside, and automation of common tasks such as addition and configuration of new hardware, centralised authentication of users and services, internal and guest wifi access, firewall settings.
-In addition to the internal network, cloud services such as AWS need to be considered, setup, administered, and accounted.
+Every company needs a network, and networks are fragile, require configuration, protection from attack both from the inside and outside, and automation of common tasks.

+Typically, the following tasks will be crucial:

+- addition, configuration and removal of new hardware, either server, developer laptops, or other departments' laptops.
+- centralised authentication of users and services
+- internal and guest wifi access
+- firewall settings.
+- internal network routing
+- setup of VPN for employees that need to work from remote, and among company branches.
+- setup and maintenance of cellphones.
+- setup and configuration of cloud services such as AWS

+The keyword for network management is heterogeneity, and with it comes the need for specialised training and impedance mismatch between technologies that require custom solutions and scripts.
+As usual, regulatory requirements may add more complexity to the administration of the network, in particular when it comes to confidentiality, data protection, and auditing.

 # Handling the database and general data storage